sap-tutorials/Tutorials/tutorials/hxe-ua-installing-binary/hxe-ua-installing-binary.md

 ---
 title: Installing SAP HANA 2.0, express edition (Binary Installer Method)
-description: You may install SAP HANA, express edition on a Linux server using the HANA Database Lifecycle Manager (hdblcm) tool.
+description: You may install SAP HANA 2.0, express edition on a Linux server using the HANA Database Lifecycle Manager (hdblcm) tool.
 tags: [  tutorial>beginner, products>sap-hana\,-express-edition ]
 ---
-The SAP HANA, express edition is for Linux machines running specific installations, provided your host machine meets the storage and memory prerequisites.
+SAP HANA 2.0, express edition is for Linux machines running specific installations, provided your host machine meets the storage and memory prerequisites.
 Choose this installation method if you want a custom setup.
 This tutorial is available as a [video](http://www.sap.com/assetdetail/2016/09/eccafc12-8a7c-0010-82c7-eda71af511fa.html).

 ## Prerequisites
 - **Proficiency** Beginner